-Every year in October around the world, many organizations, companies and individuals are organizing various events with the goal to raise awareness of online threats and security, by providing educational content through video, blog posts, books (in both physical and electronic format), or even through some interesting games.
-All of this presents the National Cybersecurity Awareness Month (NCSAM), a whole month dedicated to educating people about cyber security threats so they could keep them and their families safe both at home and at work, as well as in school, or some other public place.
+Every year in October around the world, many organizations, companies, and individuals are organizing various events with the goal to raise awareness of online threats and security, by providing educational content through video, blog posts, books (in both physical and electronic format), or even through some interesting games.
+All of this presents the National Cybersecurity Awareness Month (NCSAM), a whole month dedicated to educating people about cyber security threats so they could keep themselves and their families safe both at home and at work, as well as in school, or some other public place.

 Cyber security threats (or online threats) can have a large impact on both business and personal life.
 It is not a secret that “data is the new oil”.
-There are many criminal organizations and individuals who are trying (and succeeding) to breach companies, organizations or/and home networks to steal any value information that could be useful to gain some advantage or money for example.
-It is well-known that humans are the weakest link in the cyber chain, and statistics show that most of the cyber incidents are happening due a human mistake.
+There are many criminal organizations and individuals who are trying (and succeeding) to breach companies, organizations or/and home networks to steal any valuable information that could be useful to gain some advantage or money for example.
+It is well-known that humans are the weakest link in the cyber chain, and statistics show that most of cyber incidents are happening due a human mistakes.